Searinox/ScryptCalc/README.md

-# ScryptCalc - Portable Scrypt KDF application
+# ScryptCalc - Portable calculator for Scrypt KDF application with UI written in Python 3.7

 ScryptCalc is a PyQt 5 UI frontend that uses hashlib's scrypt implementation.